Agile Requirements and Traceability

 How to Manage Requirements in Agile

-In Agile, user stories are shared via sticky notes or an interactive document, whereas a PRD created through a Waterfall process is static.
+In Agile, user stories are shared via sticky notes or an interactive document, whereas a PRD created through a Waterfall process is relatively static.
 So if you’re going to use requirements in an Agile way and ultimately incorporate traceability, you really need to use a requirements management or ALM tool that is equipped for hybrid workflows.

-For example, Helix ALM bridges this gap through task boards — interactive, alternate views of folder contents that look and work just like a physical task board.
+For example, Helix ALM bridges this gap through task boards — interactive, alternate views of folder contents that look and function just like a physical task board.
 Folder items are displayed as cards in this virtual task board.
 Cards are organized vertically in columns mapped to your workflow, and horizontally in swim lanes by folder, user, relationship, or requirement document.

 You can drag cards between columns to change item status as work progresses, and perform other actions — such as creating new related items, entering hours, and viewing time-tracking information.